DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-6-4-Introduction-to-Underactuated-Robotics.md

 #### Finding equations of motion of a double pendulum using Lagrangian and Euler-Lagrange equation:
-This derivation can take about an hour if you have never done it but I found it useful doing it once and then using software to find the Lagrangian and equations of motion moving forward.
+This derivation can take about an hour if you have never done it but try doing it once and the use software to find the Lagrangian and equations of motion moving forward.
 I will not go through every step as that would be a LaTex nightmare but if you ever get stuck, follow along [this](https://www.youtube.com/watch?v=KSsZUn0bfwE&ab_channel=PhysicsExplained) video.

  <div align="center">
   <p>